-7 Stages Model: Where is your institution now?
+7 Stages Model: What stage is your institution in now?

-As we mentioned before, Diversity Capacities Project is focusing on how diversity is reflected in adult education and how diversity is embedded in the policy and the structure of adult education organisations.
-In particular, we focus on the categories of “race”, “culture”, ethnicity, religion, encompassing challenges in adult education in relation to migration, without forgetting gender, age, class or disabilities.
+Diversity Capacities Project is focusing on how diversity is reflected in adult education and how diversity is embedded in the policy and the structure of adult education organisations.
+In particular, we focus on the categories of “culture”, ethnicity, religion, encompassing challenges in adult education in relation to migration, without forgetting gender, age, class or disabilities.

 - My organisation has migrants among its clients.